Mejituu/spotmicroai-simulation/Pybullet Simulation by Maurice Rahme/README.md

 **Non-Joystick Use**

-If you don't have a joystick, go to `spot_bullet/src` and do `./env_tester.py`.
+If you don't have a joystick, go to `src` and do `./env_tester.py`.
 A Pybullet sim will open up for you with the same controls you would have on the joystick, except each is on its own scrollbar.
 You may also use the following optional arguments:

 ```
 -h, --help          show this help message and exit